Non-Linear Scoring Model for Translation Quality Evaluation: Empirical Evidence of Non-Linearity

-\begin{itemize} \item Intuitively, how many minor errors would you accept in a 1-page sample? \item Without doing any math or using a scoring model, what number of minor errors feels acceptable for 2 pages? \item For a 3-page text, how many minor errors seem tolerable—just based on your experience? \item Don’t calculate—just estimate: how many minor errors would you allow in 4 pages? \item Based on gut feeling, how many minor errors would still be okay in a 5-page sample? \item Without applying your formal model, what number of minor errors seems acceptable in 10 pages? \item Without referencing formulas, what minor error count would intuitively feel acceptable for 20 pages? \end{itemize}

-\paragraph{Elicitation controls.} To reduce linear anchoring, page sizes were presented in randomized order without showing prior answers; two page sizes were repeated at the end to probe intra‑rater stability.
-Respondents were instructed explicitly not to prorate from known thresholds and to answer from professional judgment alone.
+\paragraph{Elicitation controls.} To reduce anchoring and promote independent judgments across lengths, page sizes were presented in randomized order and prior responses were not displayed.
+Two page sizes were repeated at the end of the questionnaire to probe intra-rater consistency.
+Respondents were again explicitly instructed not to prorate from known thresholds and to rely on professional judgment rather than calculation.

-The questionnaire deliberately focused on minor errors for two key reasons.
-First, higher-severity errors (major and critical) are too infrequent for reliable statistical analysis.
-Second, as many studies note, their impact on quality perception is significantly different and more pronounced.
-This specific focus is practical, as standard industry practice allows the severity of any error to be expressed as an equivalent number of minor errors.
+The elicitation focused on \emph{minor} errors for two reasons.
+First, higher-severity errors (major and critical) occur relatively infrequently, which makes them less suitable for robust quantitative elicitation at the sample sizes considered.
+Second, their perceptual and operational impact differs qualitatively, as a small number of high-severity defects may dominate acceptability decisions.
+In industry practice, severity-weighted scoring allows the effect of any error to be expressed as an equivalent number of minor errors, making minor-error tolerance a practical proxy for overall tolerance modeling.

-While clients used either words or pages, we normalized all responses for comparison by converting them to a common scale based on a standard of 250 words per page.
+Respondents expressed sample length either in pages or in word counts.
+For comparability across institutions, all answers were normalized to pages using a conversion factor of 250 words per page.